Package: MsBackendSql

 and saveRDS

-might be used as the
+might therefore be used as the

-preferred backend to SQL databases.
+preferred backend to SQL databases for most applications.

 To access the data in the database we create below a